 Gain Practical Tips for Enduring the First Year

 As mentioned previously, this text is designed to be a true guidebook to dealing with grieving after suicide.
 As such, the book sets forth practical tips and tactics that can be employed to maneuver through the first year after a suicide loss in a healthy manner.
-As an aside, many of the tips enumerated for getting through the first year following a suicide loss are applicable into the future as well, as needed.
+As an aside, many of the tips enumerated for getting through the first year following a suicide loss are applicable to the future as well, as needed.

 - Focus on self-care